darthwalsh/bin/dotfiles/pr.md

 - [ ] will merge JIRA-951 / JIRA-953 / JIRA-954 into remaining manual steps
 ```

+Run the commands:

+    git branch --show-current
+    git config my.default.branch

+to get the current branch and default branch.
+If they are the same, change the current branch: `git checkout -b "$(git config my.jira.project)-<summary>"` where `<summary>` is a short kebab-case description you infer from the intent of the change.

 Run the command:

     git --no-pager log HEAD --not origin/$(Get-GitDefaultBranch) --format=%B%n --reverse

-To capture existing commit messages, which could form the bulk of the PR description.
+to capture existing commit messages, which could form the bulk of the PR description.
 Also, look at the current chat and add important information from there.

 (First line) Title